iknowjason/GHOSTSPlayground/README.md

 To track monitoring of the deployment on the Windows Client, see the logfile at ```C:\Terraform\red_log.log```

-### Blue Tools
+### Sysmon on Windows Client

 Sysmon service and customized configuration (SwiftOnSecurity) is deployed onto the Windows Client system.
-To update the sysmon version and configuration, make changes inside the ```files\sysmon``` directory.
+To update the sysmon version and configuration, make changes inside the ```code\files\sysmon``` directory.

 The local bootstrap script for customization is ```code\files\windows\sysmon.ps1.tpl```